shanselman/firsttimersonly/index.md

 Go label an issue or two with `first-timers-only` and *advertise that those issues exist!
 Walk a newbie a week (or a month) through the process!
 Document the process, blog and tweet about it and encourage those first timers to do the same!
 And add this badge to your repo's README:

 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](http://www.firsttimersonly.com/)

+[Kent C. Dodds proposed First Timers Only](https://medium.com/@kentcdodds/first-timers-only-78281ea47455) to get  new people to make their first contribution.
+[Scott Hanselman](http://hanselman.com) blogged about [Bringing Kindness Back to Open Source](http://www.hanselman.com/blog/BringKindnessBackToOpenSource.aspx), so it was obvious that we team up and promote these ideas and get more folks involved in open source.

 ### Empower a First Timer today!
 We believe - and we hope you do too - that learning how to code, how to think, *and* _how to contribute to open source_ are can empower the next generation of coders and creators.
 We VALUE first time contributors and we want them to know that everyone started somewhere!
 Start here!